GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

             --role=roles/binaryauthorization.attestorsVerifier

 ### Set permissions on the Container Analysis note
-We need to set the permission on the container analysis note to the attestor service account.
+Permission should be set on the container analysis note to the attestor service account.

 Set permission on the container analysis note: